robertorcosta/azure-docs.pt-br/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 ## <a name="sign-in-to-azure"></a>Entrar no Azure

-Entre no portal do Azure em <https://portal.azure.com>kV
+Entre no portal do Microsoft Azure em <https://portal.azure.com>

 ## <a name="create-an-application-gateway"></a>Criar um Gateway de Aplicativo